Henry Norman Hudson: Life

 he met a lady, also a teacher, whom he had known in New England.
 In their conversations, he said she was continually quoting Shakespeare, until he finally asked her one day, “What is it about Shakespeare?”
 She replied: “Have you not read Shakespeare?”
 “Never a line,” said he, “except in quotation.”
 “Then,” she said, “I advise you to read Shakespeare without delay.”
 “I acted upon her advice,” he said, “and very soon found that there was another world inside of the world in which I was living, about which I knew nothing.”

 Hudson returned to Boston in 1844, where he continued lecturing on Shakespeare.
 His intellectual admirers included George Ticknor, Theodore Parker, Richard H. Dana, and Ralph Waldo Emerson.

 In 1848, Hudson's Lectures on Shakespeare were published, in two volumes; it was so popular that a second edition was issued in the same year.
-Its popularity was assisted by the fact that the plates of Gulian Verplanck's pioneering 1847 American edition of Shakespeare had recently been destroyed by fire, and thus Hudson's edition had practical control of the market.
+Its popularity was assisted by the fact that the plates of Gulian C. Verplanck's pioneering 1847 American edition of Shakespeare had recently been destroyed by fire, and thus Hudson's edition had practical control of the market.

 In 1849 he became a deacon in the Episcopal Church.
 From 1858 to 1860 he served as rector to a church in Litchfield, Connecticut.
 He edited the Churchman (1852–1855), founded and edited the Church Monthly (1855–1857), and edited the Boston Saturday Evening Gazette for "a few months" in 1857.

 Hudson married Emily S. Bright, daughter of Henry Bright, Esq., of Northampton, on December 18, 1852.